chaoge525/soafee_demo/documentation/builds.rst

 ^^^^^^^^^^^^^^^

-Build modifier config files specify additional sources and parameter customisations relevant to a particular image feature.
+Build modifier config files specify additional sources and parameter customizations relevant to a particular image feature.

 These are the current build modifier YAML files: